approximatelabs/lambdaprompt/README.md

 * minimalistic API
 * functional helpers
 * create complex and emergent behavior
+* use as a webserver, easily host prompts as HTTP endpoints

 For using openAI, set up API keys as environment variables or set after importing (also easy to just make a `.env` file, since this uses `dotenv` package)